-The problem with that statement is there really is no such thing as “child-proof packaging.”
+The problem with that statement is “child-proof packaging” doesn’t really exist.
 Nothing is a guarantee, but child-safe packaging can add an extra layer of protection that saves lives.

 New, innovative forms of child-resistant packaging may be able to help protect kids from unintentional exposure to medications.
 Read more about what Child-Guard® is doing at the end of this article.

 In addition to keeping kids away from medicines they shouldn’t have or shouldn’t take without adult supervision, parents should also keep an eye on expiration dates and product recalls for any medication they give to family members.